 And I think that's not too bad either.
 We are all involved in an everyday life that usually does not leave us many opportunities for a zero-waste lifestyle.
-This is also very difficult in our society, the people who manage to do this have usually dedicated their lives and everyday life to this topic and earn their money with it.
+This is also very difficult in our society, the people who manage to do this have usually dedicated their lives to this topic and earn their money with it.

 For me, living green isn't about being 100% perfect, it's just about being as good as possible.
 It's better to do a little than not to start at all.
 Comparing yourself to the (supposedly perfect) social media pioneers is doomed and frustrating.
 I can assure you that very few of us are able to produce a 100% zero waste or zero waste. live green life.
 For most of us, it's just not possible in everyday life.